andyapo/APYTDLP/README.md

 1. Download the latest release from:
    **https://github.com/andyapo/APYTDLP/releases/download/v6.5-beta/APYTDLP65beta.cmd**
 2. Place the script into any directory
-3. Run it from Command Prompt
+3. Double click the file **APYTDLP65beta.cmd** or run it from Command Prompt
 4. First run may take longer due to initialization and tool checks

 ---